-Our team recently hosted a design thinking overview session at the Colorado Lean Summit.
+Our team was thrilled to host a design thinking overview session at the Colorado Lean Summit.
 During this lively session, we explained design thinking methodology and practiced applying principles such as being empathetic and brainstorming for ideation.
 Participants showed up engaged and ready to play, making it no surprise that at the conclusion of the session, we were challenged with some great questions.
 In this post, we share our thoughts surrounding their questions.

 The arrogance of success is to think that what you did yesterday will be sufficient for tomorrow.

 1. Your first question might be, “What is design thinking?”

 Design thinking is a deeply human process that taps into creative abilities we all have, but often overlook.
 It’s rooted in the belief that innovation starts with people—bringing them together and, most importantly, working to understand and meet their needs.
 The five-step process is focused first on understanding the challenge at hand and how it impacts those around it.

 2. When conducting an empathy interview, is it okay to use our own experience to interpret and understand others’ experiences?

 The answer to this question requires you to walk the line carefully.
 Two benefits come from shared experience.
 First, being able to share similar experiences can be a way to show vulnerability and build trust.
 Both are key to getting another person to open up and think deeply.
 Second, shared experiences can help you determine what questions to ask next or how someone might feel about their situation.

 The key to referencing your own experience in an empathy interview successfully is to remember this simple fact: